OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 5 min read

-A hill station situated in the Palani hills of the Western Ghats which offers plenty of nature-based attractions and is popularly known as the ‘Princess of hill stations’—that’s Kodaikanal for you.
-The town is located 2,225 m above sea level and boasts waterfalls, lakes, forests and cliffs.
-In the Tamil language kodai means ‘gift’ and kanal means ‘forest’.
-The region was a favourite of British officers during the colonial era who would escape to its lush surroundings for a summer retreat.
+Situated in the Palani Hills of the Western Ghats, Kodaikanal is brimming with nature-based attractions.
+Popularly known as the "princess of hill stations," the town, which is located 2,225 m above sea level, boasts waterfalls, lakes, forests and cliffs.
+In the Tamil language, kodai means "gift" and kanal means "forest."
+It's no surprise then that the region was a favourite of British officers during the colonial era, who would escape to its lush surroundings for a summer retreat.

 Morning